Actively Recruiting

 - Pre-existing ankle injury or ankle instability

-- Visible mal-alignments in the lower extremities
+- Visible mal-alignments in the lower extremities.

-- Previous surgery on the affected knee
+- Previous surgery to the affected knee.

 AI-Screening